Beauchief and Greenhill

-Beauchief and Greenhill ward—which includes the districts of Batemoor, Beauchief, Chancet Wood, Greenhill, Jordanthorpe, Lowedges and Meadowhead—is one of the 28 electoral wards in the City of Sheffield, England.
+Beauchief and Greenhill ward, which includes the suburban areas of Batemoor, Beauchief, Chancet Wood, Greenhill, Jordanthorpe, Lowedges and Meadowhead, is one of the 28 electoral wards in the City of Sheffield, England.
 It is in the southern part of the city and covers an area of 2.4 sqmi.
 The population of the ward in 2016 was estimated to be 19,669 people in 9,209 houses.

 It is one of the five wards that form the Sheffield Heeley parliamentary constituency.

-The districts of this ward were in the historic county of Derbyshire, but they were annexed into the county borough of Sheffield in 1934, associated with the West Riding of Yorkshire, and were therefore included in the metropolitan county of South Yorkshire in 1974.
+The districts of this ward were in the historic county of Derbyshire until they were annexed into the county borough of Sheffield in 1934, and associated with the West Riding of Yorkshire.
+They were therefore included in the metropolitan county of South Yorkshire when this was established in 1974.

 Parks and recreation

 About a third of the area of the ward is taken up by the grounds of Beauchief Abbey and Beauchief Hall.
 These include Ladies' Spring Wood, Parkbank Wood, Beauchief Park, and two golf courses.
 Also within the ward are Hutcliffe Wood and Chancet Wood.